 A 2011 study published in the Annals of Internal Medicine, found that massage therapy is as effective as other methods of treatment for chronic back pain.

 Manual Lymph Drainage, also known as MLD or Lymph Therapy is an extremely gentle and relaxing specialized hands-on physical technique that promotes the movement of lymph through the available lymph pathways that is used to treat a whole list of pathologies, in addition to serious chronic conditions such as lymphedema.
 Lymph Therapy can be a very useful tool pre and post surgery to help the body reduce and cope with post-operative swelling.
 It is useful to the healthy person as a cleansing internal "detox", or purely for relaxation.
 It has many applications for general health problems and can help people with skin problems, sinus congestion, migraines and bruising/edema to name a few.
 It can help boost the immune system.
-It is great to have during and post pregnancy and can help with pregnancy related carpal tunnel, puffy ankles, and fluid retention.
+MLD is amazing to have done pre and post surgery, it is also great to have during and post pregnancy and can help with pregnancy related carpal tunnel, puffy ankles, and fluid retention.

 It improves sleep